U.S. Navy plans two or more patrols in South China Sea per quarter

 U.S. Deputy National Security Adviser Ben Rhodes on Monday said there would be more demonstrations of the U.S. military's commitment to the right to freely navigate in the region.

 "That's our interest there ...
-It's to demonstrate that we will uphold the principle of freedom of navigation," Rhodes told an event hosted by the Defense One media outlet.
+It's to demonstrate that we will uphold the principle of freedom of navigation," Rhodes told an event hosted by the Defence One media outlet.

 Rhodes' comments came a week after a U.S. guided-missile destroyer sailed close to one of Beijing's man-made islands in the South China Sea last week.